Page Quick Links:

 All students enrolled in the Neuroscience program will work towards obtaining a Ph.D. degree through the College of Medicine.
-Every student in the Neuroscience concentration is required to have at least one published or ‘in press’ peer-reviewed, original research article pertaining directly to the student’s dissertation prior to graduating.
-Each student must have at least one member on his/her dissertation committee who holds a primary appointment in the Department of Neuroscience.
+Every student in the Neuroscience concentration is expected to have at least one published peer-reviewed, original research article pertaining directly to the student’s dissertation prior to graduating.

 Meet Jennifer Bizon Ph.D., professor, and Joe Lebowitz, Ph.D. student, as they describe the opportunities available in this dynamic and growing field:

 The Neuroscience curriculum is designed to complement the research interests of our graduate students.
 In the first semester, neuroscience students may choose between taking a core biomedical sciences course (BMS 6001) or beginning immediately in the neuroscience curriculum by taking Functional Human Neuroanatomy (GMS 6705).
 In addition to the neuroanatomy course, all students enrolled in the Neuroscience concentration are required to successfully complete (3.0 grade point or better) a minimum of one courses from List A (below).
 Each student must complete a total of 12 credits of advanced graduate course work.